 Tribunal dismisses Sahara group appeal against Sebi

-Passing the order on the appeal filed on November 27, SAT observed that "a contempt petition filed by the respondent Board (Securities and Exchange Board of India) and a review petition filed by the appellants (Sahara group firms) against the order dated August 31, 2012 are already pending before Supreme Court."
+"We are told a contempt petition filed by the respondent Board and a review petition filed by the appellants against the order dated August 31, 2012 are already pending before Supreme Court.
+The interlocutory application has already been disposed of observing that the directions given by the Apex Court are self explanatory," the SAT order said.